ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Experiments

 \subsection{Datasets and Preprocessing}

-The EEG Motor Movement/Imagery Dataset (MI) \cite{schalkBCI2000GeneralpurposeBraincomputer2004} records the EEG signals from 64 channels while subjects perform different motor tasks of movement and imagery.
-The electrode positions are referenced to the international 10-20 system.
-The signal sampling frequency is 160Hz.
-The dataset includes over 1500 EEG records, each lasting 1 to 2 minutes, obtained from 109 subjects.
-Each subject participated in 14 experiments: 2 baseline movements (one minute with eyes open and one minute with eyes closed), and 4 types of real or imagined hand or foot movements (3 two-minute trials for each type).
+The EEG Motor Movement/Imagery Dataset (MI/MM) \cite{schalkBCI2000GeneralpurposeBraincomputer2004} records EEG signals from 64 channels while the subjects perform different motor tasks of movement and imagery.
+The electrode positions were obtained using the international 10--20 system.
+The signal-sampling frequency was set to 160 Hz.
+The dataset includes over 1500 EEG records, each lasting 1–2 min, obtained from 109 subjects.
+Each subject participated in 14 experiments: two baseline movements (one minute with eyes open and one minute with eyes closed) and four types of real or imagined hand or foot movements (three two-minute trials for each type).

-The SEED dataset \cite{zhengInvestigatingCriticalFrequency2015} selected 15 movie clips as emotional stimuli, each lasting approximately 4 minutes, to continuously and prominently evoke the corresponding emotions.
-This dataset includes EEG and eye-tracking data from 12 subjects, and EEG data from additional 3 subjects.
-The movie clips are leveraged to evoke emotions of positive, neutral, and negative.
-After watching each clip, the subjects were immediately asked to complete a survey reporting their emotional responses to the clip.
-During data collection, a 62-channel international 10-20 system was used for electrode placement, with a sampling frequency of 1000Hz.
-In the preprocessed version, the EEG data were downsampled to 200Hz and filtered using a 0-75Hz bandpass filter.
+The SEED dataset \cite{zhengInvestigatingCriticalFrequency2015} selected 15 movie clips as emotional stimuli, each lasting approximately four minutes, to evoke the corresponding emotions continuously and prominently.
+This dataset includes EEG and eye-tracking data from 12 subjects and EEG data from an additional three subjects.
+The movie clips were used to evoke positive, neutral, and negative emotions.
+After watching each clip, participants were immediately asked to complete a survey reporting their emotional responses.
+During data collection, a 62-channel international 10--20 system was used for electrode placement, with a sampling frequency of 1000 Hz.
+In the preprocessed version, the EEG data were downsampled to 200 Hz and filtered using a 0--75 Hz bandpass filter.

-In this paper, the EEG SR experiment setup follows the Deep-EEGSR \cite{tangDeepEEGSuperresolution2023}.
-The preprocessed EEG signals are divided into continuous non-overlapping 10-second samples for the MI dataset and continuous non-overlapping 4-second samples for the SEED dataset.
-For each dataset, 80\% of the samples were used as the training set, and the remaining 20\% were used as the test set.
-Different visible channel combinations (4 cases) were selected for the MI \cite{schalkBCI2000GeneralpurposeBraincomputer2004} and the SEED \cite{zhengInvestigatingCriticalFrequency2015} at different SR scale factors (2, 4, and 8).
+In this study, the EEG SR experimental setup followed the Deep-EEGSR \cite{tangDeepEEGSuperresolution2023}.
+The preprocessed EEG signals were divided into continuous non-overlapping 10-second samples for the MI dataset and continuous non-overlapping 4-second samples for the SEED dataset.
+For each dataset, 80\% of the samples were used as the training set and the remaining 20\% as the test set.
+Different visible-channel combinations (four cases) were selected for MI/MM \cite{schalkBCI2000GeneralpurposeBraincomputer2004} and SEED \cite{zhengInvestigatingCriticalFrequency2015} using different SR scale factors (two, four, and eight).